25 Tips To Boost Comfiness When Travelling With Back Pain

 • Place a cushion or rolled-up towel behind your lower back for extra lumbar support.

-• If your vehicle's suspension is too stiff, use seat pillows such as the SNUGL coccyx cushion or padded covers to absorb vibrations and minimise the impact on your spine [8].
+• If your vehicle's suspension is too stiff, use seat pillows such as the Snugl coccyx cushion or padded covers to absorb vibrations and minimise the impact on your spine [8].

 Add Other Ergonomic Accessories